GAIA-vision/GAIA-det/docs/DATA_PREPARATION.rst

 >>>>>>>>>>>>>>>>>>>>>>>>>

 - Download the whole dataset from `link <https://storage.googleapis.com/openimages/web/download.html>`__.
-- Note that the version we use in paper_ is OpenImages2019 Challenge, annotations could from `link <https://storage.googleapis.com/openimages/web/challenge2019_downloads.html>`__.
+- Note that the version we use in paper_ is OpenImages2019 Challenge, annotations could be found from `link <https://storage.googleapis.com/openimages/web/challenge2019_downloads.html>`__.
 - Formulate the data directory as follows:

 .. code-block:: text